JDM95aus/OpenSource-TerraCore/Trademark.md

 *This policy is part of the TerraCore™ project.
 Last updated: 23-SEP-2025*
 *This document is licensed under CC BY 4.0.
 The TerraCore™ name and logo are trademarks.*

+<p>TerraCore™ is a trademark used under common law for the open-source solar food synthesis project.
+Unauthorized commercial use prohibited.
+See <a href="Trademark.md">Trademark Policy</a>.</p>